iamulya/iamulya.github.io/_posts/2024-08-21-run-llms-on-cloud-run-with-gpus.md

 3. Additional compute intensive workloads such as **image recognition**, online gaming, **video transcoding** and streaming, and more.

-In this article, I'll show how to quickly build a playground to run open-source LLMs of a certain size and test/serve them out using LangChain, LangServe and Ollama.
+In this article, I'll show how to quickly build a playground to run open-source LLMs of a certain size and test/serve them out using **LangChain**, **LangServe** and **Ollama**.
 Let's start with Ollama:

 ## Ollama